huggingface/dataset-viewer/workers/datasets_based/README.md

 Only needed when the `DATASETS_BASED_ENDPOINT` is set to `/parquet`: set environment variables to configure the parquet worker (`PARQUET_` prefix):

 - `COMMIT_MESSAGE`: the git commit message when the parquet files are uploaded to the Hub.
 Defaults to `Update parquet files`.
+- `MAX_DATASET_SIZE`: the maximum size in bytes of the dataset to pre-compute the parquet files.
+Bigger datasets, or datasets without that information, are ignored.
+Defaults to `100_000_000`.
 - `SOURCE_REVISION`: the git revision of the dataset to use to prepare the parquet files.
 Defaults to `main`.
 - `SUPPORTED_DATASETS`: comma-separated list of the supported datasets.
 If empty, all the datasets are processed.
 Defaults to empty.
 - `TARGET_REVISION`: the git revision of the dataset where to store the parquet files.
 Make sure the hf_token (see the "Common" section) allows to write there.
 Defaults to `refs/convert/parquet`.